thi-enterprisejava/fibonacci/README.md

 # fibonacci
-Demo Repo to show how to work with Gitbub
+Demo Repo to show how to work with Github